-Our diptych work On the Seam of Things - Constellations #9 has been selected as a finalists work in the Wallace Art Awards 2017.
+Our diptych work On the Seam of Things - Constellations #9 has been selected as a finalists work, travelling exhibition in the 2017 Wallace Art Awards.

 The finalists have been selected by the 2017 judging panel, comprising of by prominent members of the arts sector Linda Tyler, Richard Maloy, Russ Flatt, Steve Carr, Phil Dadson and Ruth Watson.

 Edwards+Johann are selected finalists for the 2017 Parkin Drawing Prize.
 Their diptych work On the Seam of Things - Constellations #1 will be exhibited at the New Zealand Academy of Fine Arts, Wellington.
 An advisory panel, consisting of Dr. Warren Feeney, John Gow, Simon Rees and Kelcy Taratoa decided on the short-list for exhibition out of over 500 entries.
 The winning submission will be selected and announced by this year's judge Seraphine Pick at the opening of the Parkin Prize Exhibition on the 1.
 August.

 The Parkin Drawing Prize exhibition runs until 27 August 2017 at the New Zealand Academy of Fine Arts Gallery, Queens Wharf, Wellington.

 The exhibition EVENTS GROWING from the EDGE of SPACES at The Pah Homestead, TSB Wallace Arts Centre presents recent works.

 The exhibition is part of the Auckland Festival of Photography Programme and runs until the 9th of July.